Artifact managers host. Chainsaw decides.

 Chainsaw

-Policy update blocks the affected version on the next install, org-wide, with no code changes.
+Policy update refuses the affected version on the next install, org-wide, with no code changes.

 Where security lives